sajmoni/pixi-ex/README.md

 app.loader.load(() => {
   // Give pixi-ex a reference to the Pixi app.
-This function needs to be called before any other calls to pixi-ex. ex.init(app) const square = new PIXI.Sprite(
+This function needs to be called before any other calls to pixi-ex.
+  // It also needs to be called after resources are loaded. ex.init(app) const square = new PIXI.Sprite(
     ex.getTexture('square'), // Assuming the spritesheet contains a 'square' texture )
 })
 ```

+Check out [`example/index.js`](example/index.js) for more example usages.

 ---